priyanshirana-00/full_stack/README.md

 ## Author

-Built with ❤️ by Priyanshu Rana
+Built with ❤️ by Priyanshi Rana

 ## Acknowledgments